okta/okta-sdk-dotnet/README.md

 * .NET Framework 4.6.1 or higher
 * .NET Core 3.0 or higher

+Visual Studio 2017 or newer is required as previous versions are not compatible with the above frameworks.

 ### Install using Nuget Package Manager
  1. Right-click on your project in the Solution Explorer and choose **Manage Nuget Packages...**
  2. Search for Okta.
 Install the `Okta.Sdk` package.